SpoonX/aurelia-view-manager/doc/README.md

 > Aurelia-view-manager is a plugin that allows you to configure views by key
 > using variables.
 This allows you to offer support for more than one framework
-> (boorstrap, foundation etc).
+> (bootstrap, foundation etc).
 It also allows the user to provide a custom view
 > without forking or overriding.

 When you're introduced to aurelia the first time, you quickly learn that